High-Desert-Institute/Meshtastic-LLM/project-spec.md

 - Optional chunking: If necessary, split long replies into multiple queued rows, each within the character cap, and include sequence markers in content or meta_json
 - No sensitive or personal data beyond what is present in the thread context
 - Avoid overuse: per-thread cooldown to prevent flooding channels
+- Reply threading rules:
+  - AI-generated queued rows must set reply_to_id to the numeric (base-10) ID of the source inbound message when replying; the bridge will cast this to int for the Meshtastic send API.
+  - For consistency on mesh UIs, AI-generated outbound message_id values SHOULD be random uint32 IDs encoded as base-10 strings.

 ### Triggers and context policy
 - DM threads: always respond to latest inbound message if not yet answered by AI (using the default persona unless explicitly overridden with a trigger)